Ariane Fäscher

-Ariane Fäscher (born 1 March 1968) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from 2021 to 2025.
+Ariane Fäscher (born 1 March 1968) is a German politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from 2021 to 2025.

 Early life and career

 Fäscher graduated from high school in Offenbach am Main in 1987 and then studied journalism, politics and business administration at the Johannes Gutenberg University of Mainz until 1994.
 She then worked professionally in Erfurt, where she worked from 1995 as a marketing and public relations officer at the Thuringia state development company and then from 1998 as press spokeswoman for Messe Erfurt.
 In 2001, she moved with her husband to Hohen Neuendorf in Brandenburg and initially worked as a freelance journalist and PR consultant before she was employed as a press and public relations officer at the Hohen Neuendorf town administration from 2009.
 In 2014, she became head of the marketing department there.

 In addition, Fäscher works as a hypnotherapist, systemic coach and management consultant.